rbp/configtamer/README.md

 ### A more interesting example

-You can also use sections in your configuration file, and tell one section to fall back to another section's values:
+You can also use sections in your config file, and tell one section to fall back to another section's values:

 ```